Washington Crossing Reenactment: What to Expect at the Historic Event

 Spinning wheel demonstration at the first crossing

 There may also be a chance to get an up-close look at one of the Durham boats—the type of vessel used by Washington and his troops.
 The flat-bottom boats are over 40 feet long and weight over two tons, even when empty.
-The event’s emcee and George Washington make speeches.
+George Washington and the event’s narrator—this year, it is Charles R. Bowry, Jr., Executive Director of U.S. Army Center of Military History—make speeches.

 At the Christmas Day crossing, visitors can expect to see the troops march along the river and Washington deliver his speech.